 Pocket Beagles, for the most part, are smaller versions of Beagles.
 Before we deeply compare their differences, it’s helpful to learn about their shared Beagle dog breed and their combined history.
 Pocket Beagles display much of the same characteristics, appearance, and temperament as Beagles.

 Beagles know how to charm their owners with their big brown or hazel eyes.
-Adding to their cuteness are long hound ears that are set low on their broad heads.
+Adding to their cuteness are long ears that are set low on their broad heads.
 Beagles have square-shaped, medium-sized muzzles and come in appealing colors of lemon, red and white, and tricolor.
 Beagles have a double coat that requires minimal maintenance.
 Regular brushing should keep up with excess hair and shedding, which peaks once a year in the spring.

 Hound Breed History

 Bred as hunting dogs, the Beagle is the smallest breed of hound dog originating in England.
 In fact, the name Beagle is thought to be derived from the Gaelic word “beag,” meaning little, or the Old English word “begle,” meaning small.
-The Beagle gained their popularity in the Middle Ages for their superb ability to hunt rabbits and hare.
+The Beagle gained popularity in the Middle Ages for their superb ability to hunt rabbits and hares.
 Hunters especially liked that they could keep up with Beagles on foot as opposed to having to be on horseback with the larger hound breeds.

 Beagle Personality and Traits

 The hunting dog history of the Beagle explains much about the Beagle’s personality today.
 Beagles often have their noses to the ground and are ready to give chase, often disregarding fence lines.

 As a hunting dog, Beagles worked in packs.
 As a pet, your family becomes your Beagle’s pack, resulting in a wonderfully loyal, loving, and lovable companion.
 However, be aware that separation anxiety, and the negative behaviors associated with it, is common among Beagles of all sizes.